Azeirah/brainstorm/README.md

 Need help setting it up?
 ---

-I see it in your eyes, you tried it, and instantly fell in love.
-Now you're wondering, **how do I host my own?**
+I see it in your eyes, you tried it, and instantly, you fell in love.
+I hear you wondering, **how do I host my own?**

 At the moment, it takes a little time to set it up.
 You can choose to run it locally, or you can choose to run it on a server.

-## Local Brainstorm
+### Local Brainstorm

-Brainstorm only runs on Linux and Apple OSX, it's possible to set it up on Windows, but I honestly have no idea how ;(.
+Brainstorm only runs on Linux and Apple OSX, it's possible to set it up on Windows, but honestly, I have no idea how ;(

 First, you need to install meteor, run `curl https://install.meteor.com/ | sh` in your favorite terminal.
 Then, you'll need to download Brainstorm (check out the [releases](https://github.com/Azeirah/brainstorm/releases), or clone Brainstorm with git)